metabrainz/musicbrainz-server/HACKING-IMG.md

 MusicBrainz Server
 ==================

-Now that all of that is configured you can point the musicbrainz server at the upload and download urls for your local cover art archive, change the following values in lib/DBDefs.pm:
+Now that all of that is configured, you can point MusicBrainz Server to the upload and download URLs for your local image archive.
+Change the following values in lib/DBDefs.pm:

     sub INTERNET_ARCHIVE_UPLOAD_PREFIXER { shift; sprintf("//localhost:5050/%s", shift) }